SimpleSoftwareIO/simple-sms/README.md

 		'from' => 'example@example.com',
 	];

->If messages are not being sent; ensure that you are able to send E-Mail through Laravel first.
+>If messages are not being sent, ensure that you are able to send E-Mail through Laravel first.

 The biggest benefit to using the e-mail driver is that it is completely free to use.